-Likewise,all wood boring insect infestations do not warrant chemical or other forms of treatment.
+Likewise, not all wood-boring insect infestations do warrant chemical or other forms of treatment.

 Accurate diagnoses allow accurate treatment or remedial measures.
 Often the infestation is inactive and requires no treatment at all.

-More recently stainless steel has become the norm when manufacturing wall ties due to its strength and resistance to corrosion.
-The early mild steel ties were often given a bitumencoating as a means of protection and from the 1930's onwards zinc coatings and galvanising became common.
+More recently, stainless steel has become the norm when manufacturing wall ties due to its strength and resistance to corrosion.
+The early mild steel ties were often given a bitumen coating as a means of protection and from the 1930s onwards zinc coatings and galvanizing became common.

-With this in mind, it is recommended that a wall tie inspection is carried out by an experienced surveyor with an in-depth knowledge of wall tie corrosion in order that an accurate assessment can be made of the condition of the wall ties on each elevation.
+With this in mind, it is recommended that a wall tie inspection is carried out by an experienced surveyor with an in-depth knowledge of wall tie corrosion so that an accurate assessment can be made of the condition of the wall ties on each elevation.
 It is common for companies to recommend that the whole house is treated for wall tie corrosion which may not be necessary.
-To put it in simple terms you would not replace all of the tyres on your car just because one tyre was worn.
+To put it in simple terms you would not replace all of the tires on your car just because one tire was worn.